 Services for Australians

-The Australian Consulate-General in Shenyang is in a temporary office while the permanent Chancery is established.
-Australians should continue to seek assistance from the Australian Embassy in Beijing.
+The Australian Consulate-General in Shenyang is in a temporary office while the Chancery is established.
+Australians should continue to seek assistance from the Australian Embassy in Beijing in the first instance.
+The Embassy's website and Weibo have the most up-to-date information for Australians in China.

 For emergency passport or consular support, please contact the Department of Foreign Affairs and Trade using the numbers below.